NVIDIA/DeepLearningExamples/PyTorch/SpeechRecognition/Jasper/README.md

 ```

 ### Getting the data
 The Jasper model was trained on LibriSpeech dataset.
 We use the concatenation of `train-clean-100`, `train-clean-360` and `train-other-500` for training and `dev-clean` for validation.

 This repository contains the `scripts/download_librispeech.sh` and `scripts/preprocess_librispeech.sh` scripts which will automatically download and preprocess the training, test and development datasets.
 By default, data will be downloaded to the `/datasets/LibriSpeech` directory, a minimum of 500GB free space is required for download and preprocessing, the final preprocessed dataset is 320GB.

 #### Dataset guidelines

-The `scripts/preprocess_librispeech.sh` script converts the input audio files to WAV format with a sample rate of 16kHz, target transcripts are striped from whitespace characters, then lower-cased.
+The `scripts/preprocess_librispeech.sh` script converts the input audio files to WAV format with a sample rate of 16kHz, target transcripts are stripped from whitespace characters, then lower-cased.
 For `train-clean-100`, `train-clean-360` and `train-other-500` it also creates speed perturbed versions with rates of 0.9 and 1.1 for data augmentation.

 After preprocessing, the script creates JSON files with output file paths, sample rate, target transcript and other metadata.
 These JSON files are used by the training script to identify training and validation datasets.